uw-loci/curvelets/Curvelets_API/fdct_calls.md

 Notes
 - All forward transforms use `fdct_wrapping` (wrapping variant).
 No `fdct_usfft_*` calls are present in this repo.
-- Parameter extraction for center positions uses `fdct_wrapping_param` in `newCurv.m` variants to map coefficient indices to pixel space for angle/center calculations.
+- Parameter extraction for center positions uses `fdct_wrapping_param` in `newCurv.m` to map coefficient indices to pixel space for angle/center calculations.
 - The inverse always uses `ifdct_wrapping(Ct, 0)` to reconstruct from selected scales/wedges.

+**Deprecated Calls (TumorTrace Module)**
+- ~~Entries marked with strikethrough~~ are from the deprecated `TumorTrace/` module
+- TumorTrace functionality has been integrated into the main CurveAlign pipeline
+- These calls remain in the codebase for reference but should not be used in new development
+- See `API_OUTLINE.md` section "Deprecated/Legacy components" for more details